$0 International Adoption Navigation Guide — Quick-Start Checklist

 This is where many families encounter unexpected delays: dossier documents have expiration dates.

-- Employment verification letters: Some countries require they be dated within 3–6 months of submission
+• Employment verification letters: Some countries require a recent letter at submission

-- Financial statements: Bank statements and pay stubs must be recent (typically within 3 months)
+• Financial statements: Bank statements and pay stubs must be current under the country and agency requirements

-In programs with 2–4 year waits (India, Colombia, Philippines), documents expire multiple times during the wait.
+In programs with long waits, documents may need renewal during the process.
 Your agency should track this and alert you when documents need renewal.
-If they don't proactively manage this, ask explicitly at every annual check-in: "Which dossier documents are expiring in the next 6 months?"
+If they don't proactively manage this, ask explicitly at every check-in: "Which dossier documents are expiring under the current country and issuer rules?"

 Country-Specific Requirements